xpepermint/mongodb-cron/README.md

 });
 ```

 Processing speed can be reduced when more and more documents are added into the collection.
-We can maintain the speed by using indexes.
+We can maintain the speed by creating an index.

 ```js
 collection.createIndex({